zaguiini/typescript-virtual-barrel-sample/README.md

 { BoxDefaultFromOther: 'BoxDefaultFromOther' }
 ```

-All those symbols is exported by the `./src/{components,other}` virtual barrels.
+All those symbols are exported by the `./src/{components,other}` virtual barrels.

 There is more explanation [in the repo](https://github.com/zaguiini/typescript-virtual-barrel), but keeping it short: I've created a compiler plugin that resolves barrel imports that doesn't exist.
 Crazy, right?